ehatti0/ehatti0.github.io/_posts/2025-08-07-epsilon-calculi.md

 title: Fun with $\epsilon$-calculi
 ---

-A while back I did some quick research on quantifier elimination in FOL, which led me to the extremely interesting $\epsilon$-calculi!
+A while back I got interested in quantifier elimination in FOL, which led me to the extremely interesting $\epsilon$-calculi!
 For those not familiar with Hilbert's $\epsilon$ operator, it is a term-forming operator satisfying the following axiom.

 $$
 \dfrac{